ajbowen249/GoTutorial/README.md

 	fmt.Println(val.ToString())
 }
 ```
 We can now call `Print` on an instance of our `point`, without having to add anything to the declaration of `point`.
 If a type doesn't have a function it needs to satisfy at type assertion, the compiler will complain.
-Since the system is so lightweight `interface`s can also be declared anonymously:
+Since the system is so lightweight, `interface`s can also be declared anonymously:
 ```go
 func Print(val interface {
 	ToString() string